 So next time you see someone singing this happily at karaoke, watch out for a nearby Klan rally.

-Here's a fun, lighthearted commercial starring this wonderful, wholesome song.
+Here's a fun, lighthearted commercial featuring this wonderful, wholesome song.

 Every Breath You Take by The PoliceHere is another song I love bursting people's bubbles with, since the sweet tenderness of the tune makes the song seem like it's just another love song we can all snuggle up and croon to; however, if you look at the lyrics for even a moment you'll realize there is something far more sinister afoot than your typical romance.BUY @ AMAZON

 Every breath you take

 Every move you make